 - Not quite ready to commit to having your yard totally redone?
 Get the process moving.
 Fill a notebook with ideas, pictures and 3 lists, one of plants you love, one of plants you hate and the things you want in your yard.
 A Gazebo, pool, hammock, Bocce court, putting green, play area, dog run, horse shoes, storage…lots of things to consider!
 Spend some time thinking about how much time, effort and investment you are willing to dedicate to a new yard.
 If you only have 15 minutes a week to commit to your yard, pave it and paint it green.
 With a 2 hour investment, you could have a mini Versailles.
 Hire a designer or landscape architect to draw up a plan, ask for references.
 Make a bulleted list to ensure the designer/architect understands everything you want.
 If you say “must have a dog run” and the plan doesn’t have one, there was a communication problem…be very clear.
 Designers charge by the hour, for designs.
 You can put it in, chunk by chunk or dive in and do the whole thing.
 Remember that a minimum of 10% of the value of your home, should be in your yard.
 Existing trees, grass and plants you want to keep count towards that 10%.

 - Plan your spring veggie/herb/fruit garden.
-Visit http://www.reneesgarden.com/seeds/seeds-hm/seeds.html These are the seeds I use in my garden.
+You can also check out landscaping contractors in the Mount Dora area from here.
+Visit https://www.reneesgarden.com/seeds/seeds-hm/seeds.html These are the seeds I use in my garden.
 They have some great mixes, heirlooms, Certified Organic seeds, the best international hybrids and open-pollinated varieties.
-Check out the Nuts, Fruit and Vegetable section in the Library section of our website. http://www.rcwnurseries.com/rcw/library.aspx
+Check out the Nuts, Fruit and Vegetable section in the Library section of our website. https://rcwnurseries.com/rcw/library.aspx